AryanBhagotra/COP26-Analysis/index.md

 ## Methodology

 ### __Our Dataset’s Chosen Locations__ 📍

-__Before we expanded our data to the whole world)__ _(through our interactive application)_, We decided to investigate the effects of COP26 on the emissions of the six cities aforementioned _(London, Washington DC, Delhi, São Paulo, Gaborone and Port-Au-Prince).
+Before we expanded our data to the whole world _(through our interactive application)_, we decided to investigate the effects of COP26 on the emissions of the six cities aforementioned _(London, Washington DC, Delhi, São Paulo, Gaborone and Port-Au-Prince)_.
 As also mentioned, we decided to put the cities into three clusters:

 <img src="https://github.com/AmandeepN/COP26-Analysis/raw/main/images/6.jpg" class="center"  />